dsba-z/workshops/README.md

 Platform to share code during class: https://codeshare.io/5NA6K9

 ## Project
-Description (not final):
+Description:

-Deadline: December 14th, 23:59
+Deadline: December 17th, 23:59

-Submission format: Jupyter Notebook, send a link to the file to the Google form.
-Link to the form will be added later.
+Submission format: Jupyter Notebook, the link to the form is on the wiki page.

 Project description:
 Find a dataset with text data and analyze it the following way.